tjacobs/CarND-Behavioral-Cloning-P3/writeup_report.md

 At first I had the fully connected section start with a 1000 neuron fully connected layer, but this resulted in a 110mb saved weights trained model, which was excessive for github, so I reduced the fully connected first layer down to 200, and performance was not hindered.

+I experimented with adding a dropout layer after the second fully connected layer, with dropout rate 0.5.
+This improves the driving performance by reducing overfitting and letting the model generalise better.
+Driving the car around the track backwards and flipping the images also helps to reduce overfitting to the exact track layout.

 ## Training

 I split the data into a 20% validation set and 80% training set.
 At first I was training for five epochs, but I found the validation loss was not improving much after the first epoch, so I switched to just training one epoch.
 The model used an adam optimizer, so the learning rate didn't need to be tuned manually.